For operators: Biosolids fees, forms, & annual reports

 All facilities subject to Washington’s biosolids program must pay an annual fee.
-Any facility that exports biosolids into Washington from outside state jurisdiction is assessed the same fee that would be assessed if it was located in the state.
+Any facility that exports biosolids into Washington from outside Washington is assessed the same fee that would be assessed if it were located in the state.

-We send invoices once or twice per year.
+We send invoices once or twice a year.
 Payment is due within 45 days of receipt.
 Failure to pay the fee is cause for revocation of permit coverage.

 How is my fee determined?

-Some facilities such as independent composters and certain facilities that receive and treat septage or a combination of septage and biosolids, do not have permits issued by our Water Quality Program.
-In those cases, we calculate an RE value based on the fractional contributions of biosolids from various sources, and/or convert gallons of septage to residential equivalents.
+Some facilities, such as independent composters and certain facilities that receive and treat septage or a combination of septage and biosolids, do not have permits issued by our Water Quality Program.
+In those cases, we calculate an RE value based on the facility's operations.
+This could be based on fractional contributions of biosolids from various sources and/or the conversion of gallons of septage to residential equivalents.

 Receiving only facilities

 "Receiving only" facilities accept biosolids for further treatment or for application to the land, but they are not primary generators of biosolids.
-Examples include beneficial use facilities that only apply biosolids to land under a permit issued to them directly, as well as compost facilities not associated with a wastewater treatment plant.
+Examples include beneficial use facilities that only apply biosolids to land permitted for this purpose, as well as compost facilities not associated with a wastewater treatment plant.

 If you are a "receiving only" facility, your fee is based on the percentage of the RE value of each source from which you receive biosolids.